pandas-dev/pandas/doc/source/merging.rst

 Concatenating objects
 ---------------------

-The ``concat`` function (in the main pandas namespace) does all of the heavy lifting of performing concatenation operations along an axis while performing optional set logic (union or intersection) of the indexes (if any) on the other axes.
+The :func:`~pandas.concat` function (in the main pandas namespace) does all of the heavy lifting of performing concatenation operations along an axis while performing optional set logic (union or intersection) of the indexes (if any) on the other axes.
 Note that I say "if any" because there is only a single possible axis of concatenation for Series.

 Before diving into all of the details of ``concat`` and what it can do, here is a simple example: